How do I Implement LoRa?

 2. Understand the technology.

-Simply put, LoRa is the DNA of the Internet of Things.
-A very-long-range communications technology, LoRa can connect thousands of devices (such as sensors, actuators, and tags), both deep indoors and over very long distances, all while supporting an incredibly long battery life in those devices – up to ten years or more.
+A very-long-range communications technology, LoRa devices can connect thousands of devices (such as sensors, actuators, and tags), both deep indoors and over very long distances, all while supporting an incredibly long battery life in those devices – up to ten years or more.

-For more information about the technology and how it works, enroll in the free LoRaWAN Academy™
+For more information about the technology and how it works, check out the Learning Center.
+Here, you will find a wealth of education and training opportunities.

 3. Select the right hardware for your region and use case.